-We completed over \$955.3 million \$1.0 billion in substantial bolt-on acquisitions that closed during 2022 2023 (see Note 3 to our financial statements).
-In addition, in January 2023 we completed an additional \$320.0 million acquisition (the "MPDC Acquisition") that was originally signed We financed these acquisitions with a combination of debt and announced during October 2022 (see Note 14 to our financial statements), equity financings, credit facility borrowings, and internally generated cash flow from operations.
+We completed over \$1.0 billion \$883.5 million in substantial bolt-on acquisitions that closed during 2023 2024 (see Note 3 to our financial statements).
+We financed these acquisitions with a combination of debt and equity financings, credit facility borrowings, equity consideration and internally generated cash flow from operations.

-As of December 31, 2022 December 31, 2023, we had outstanding debt consisting of \$319.0 million \$161.0 million of borrowings under our Revolving Credit Facility, \$724.2 million \$705.1 million aggregate principal amount of our Senior Notes due 2028, \$500.0 million aggregate principal amount of our Convertible Notes, and \$500.0 million aggregate principal amount of our Convertible Notes Senior Notes due 2031.
-We had total liquidity of \$683.5 million \$1,097.2 million as of December 31, 2022 December 31, 2023, consisting of \$681.0 million \$1,089.0 million of committed borrowing availability under the Revolving Credit Facility and \$2.5 million \$8.2 million of cash on hand.
+As of December 31, 2023 December 31, 2024, we had outstanding total debt consisting of \$161.0 million \$690.0 million of borrowings under our Revolving Credit Facility, \$705.1 million aggregate principal amount of our Senior Notes due 2028 \$500.0 million aggregate principal amount of our Convertible Notes, and (as defined herein), \$500.0 million aggregate principal amount of our Senior Notes due 2031.
+We 2031 (as defined herein), and \$500.0 million aggregate principal amount of our Convertible Notes due 2029 (as defined herein).

+As of December 31, 2024, we had total liquidity of \$1,097.2 million as of December 31, 2023 \$818.9 million, consisting of \$1,089.0 million \$810.0 million of committed borrowing availability under the Revolving Credit Facility and \$8.2 million \$8.9 million of cash on hand.

 One of the primary sources of variability in our cash flows from operating activities is commodity price volatility.
-Oil accounted for 74% 87% and 79% 74% of our total oil and gas sales in 2022 2023 and 2021 2022, respectively.
+Oil accounted for 87% 88% and 74% 87% of our total oil and gas sales in 2023 2024 and 2022 2023, respectively.
 As a result, our operating cash flows are more sensitive to fluctuations in oil prices than they are to fluctuations in natural gas and NGL prices.
 We seek to maintain a robust hedging program to mitigate volatility in commodity prices with respect to a portion of our expected production.
-For the years ended 2022 2023 and 2021 2022, we hedged approximately 68% 65% and 73% 68% of our crude oil production, respectively.
-For a summary as of December 31, 2022 December 31, 2023, of our open commodity swap contracts for future periods, see "Item 7A.
+For the years ended 2023 2024 and 2022 2023, we hedged approximately 65% 73% and 58% 65% of our crude oil production, respectively, and approximately 63% and 64% of our natural gas production, respectively.
+For a summary as of December 31, 2023 December 31, 2024, of our open commodity swap contracts for future periods, see "Item 7A.
 Quantitative and Qualitative Disclosures about Market Risk" below.

-With our cash on hand, cash flow from operations, and borrowing capacity under our Revolving Credit Facility, we believe that we will have sufficient cash flow and liquidity to fund our budgeted capital expenditures and operating expenses for at least the next twelve months months and, based on current expectations, for the foreseeable future.
+With our cash on hand, cash flow from operations, and borrowing capacity under our Revolving Credit Facility, we believe that we will have sufficient cash flow and liquidity to fund our budgeted capital expenditures and operating expenses for at least the next twelve months and, based on current expectations, for the foreseeable future.
 However, we may seek additional access to capital and liquidity.
 We cannot assure you, however, that any additional capital will be available to us on favorable terms or at all.